ichigokur/myAdlist/README.md

 # myAdlist
 experiment on ad blocking lists

-> these filters are used in my home pi-hole setup feel free to use or update this filterlist
+> these filters are used in my home pi-hole setup, feel free to use or update this filterlist